Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

   * OpenID Connect Scopes, at least one scope is required to specify the attributes the app client can retrieve for access.
 Scopes include:
     * aws.cognito.sigin.user.admin, OpenID, Email, Phone, and Profile (the last three options also require OpenID to be selected)
   * Identity providers, which are made available to the client.
 Some or all of your user pool external Identity Providers may be selected to authenticate your users.
-    * Selecting atleast `Cognito user pool` enables authentication via the Cognito User Pool, which enables access to its Federated Identity Providers, or, its own internal set of users.
+    * Selecting at least `Cognito user pool` enables authentication via the Cognito User Pool, which enables access to its Federated Identity Providers, or, its own internal set of users.
-  * Adding atleast a [Configured User Pool Domain](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-assign-domain.html?icmpid=docs_cognito_console_help_panel) within the App Integration tab provides a Hosted UI for the user sign-in experience.
+  * Adding at least a [Configured User Pool Domain](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-assign-domain.html?icmpid=docs_cognito_console_help_panel) within the App Integration tab provides a Hosted UI for the user sign-in experience.
   * The client is where the Authentication flow session duration, refresh token expiration, access token expiration, ID token expiration, and other advanced authentication settings are specified.

 #### Cognito Identity Pools - Authorization
 * Grants users access to AWS resources, and are associated with Identity Pools as the Identity Provider.
 External Identity Providers may be selected here as well, bypassing the use of Amazon Cognito User Pools.
-* Default Authenticated and Unauthenticated (Guest Access) roles may be specified, wherby the ID pool is the trusted resource assuming the role on behalf of the user.
+* Default Authenticated and Unauthenticated (Guest Access) roles may be specified, whereby the ID pool is the trusted resource assuming the role on behalf of the user.
 * Custom roles may be added then mapped via the user pool and its assigned groups (Admin group members will be assigned the Admin IAM role for example).
   * This mapping would be used either in conjunction or in lieu of the IAM roles associated with groups created within the Cognito User Pools, depending on how the role mappings are configured.
       * Rule based role mappings will match claim values, whereas Token based role mappings will perform a lookup of the IAM Role associated with `cognito:role` and `cognito:preferred_role` claims injected from the Cognito Identity Pool.